defining our identity as st. paul's united church

 Inclusiveness is critical to achieving a fair and accepting culture.
 At St Paul’s we have talked about not just accepting others but welcoming and celebrating the diversity they bring.
 Inclusiveness starts with an open mind and moves us to recognize and then embrace the differences that can lead to a better world.
 It is essential today as we try to reach true world peace.

 Trust moves us to interact positively with those around us.
-It requires respect and forgiveness.
+It requires respect, honesty and forgiveness.
 Trust allows us to create a place where safe constructive dialogue is possible.

 Eco-justice for others and for the world around us means more than just economic or legal justice.
 It requires us to consider our actions and how they impact others.
 Eco-justice requires us to act in a fair and just way in all we do.